Bemjo/BizhawkExtTool-RandomizeInputs/README.md

-Simple socket communication tool for Bizhawk
+Input Randomization Tool for Bizhawk